Learning Management System LMS): What is it?

 Measurability of the learning success

-LMS the Haufe Akademie
+LMS of the Haufe Akademie

 The perfect complement to the LMS is the right learning content: